 188.8.131.52 Postdoctoral Fellows are recipients of their own research or teaching awards from an external sponsor after having secured a University faculty mentor.
 Fellows' stipends are typically paid directly to the fellows.
 When sponsor financial allowances are provided to the host institution, such allowances cover costs related to the research or teaching, such as equipment, supplies, and administrative support.
 Fellows are not University employees.
 However, if a fellow elects to receive his/her stipend through the University, he/she will be appointed as a postdoctoral research or teaching associate.

 5.16.2 Advertising.
-For postdoctoral appointees who will receive salary or stipend through the University, the hiring college/school in consultation with the Human Resources Office will use a generic advertisement for anticipated openings.
-Advertising is not applicable to Postdoctoral Fellows.
+For postdoctoral appointees who will receive salary or stipend through the University, the hiring unit in consultation with the Human Resources Office will post the position in the recruiting system for the purpose of formal tracking, EEO reporting and increasing the potential of diverse applicants.

 5.16.3 Appointment Process.
 The University college/school dean makes the postdoctoral appointments based on recommendations of the faculty mentor.
 Appointment letters must include the basic appointment terms such as appointment period (see below), salary or stipend level, benefits information, and other applicable information pertaining to the specific appointment.
 An appointment extension is documented by a new letter from the dean to the appointee, with the pertinent information included.
 The faculty mentor must co-sign all appointment correspondence.